VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the Hyundai Tucson performs hardly perceptible better – achieving up to 70 km, about 2 km more than the Ford Kuga.
+As for electric range, the Hyundai Tucson performs hardly perceptible better – achieving up to 70 km, about 2 km more than the Ford Kuga.

 Engine and Performance: